|

 Juneau, Alaska.

-An historical informative
+An historical and informative

-look at the eight tribes of Virginia.
+at the eight tribes of Virginia.

-Learn about the First
+Learn about the

-People or Paleo Natives of Florida.
+People of Florida.

 Click on me to send an